-We are committed to providing our learners with a safe, happy, nurturing, and motivating environment for them to enjoy their learning again and where they are encouraged to reach their potential.
-At First Steps Together all aspects of school life are designed to inspire and engage learners, through a mix of a learning curriculum, creative approaches plus essential life skills and experiences.
-We believe that through this approach we can build on our learners' cultural capital.
+We are committed to providing our pupils with a safe, happy, nurturing, and motivating environment for them to enjoy their learning again and where they are encouraged to reach their potential.
+At First Steps Together all aspects of school life are designed to inspire and engage pupils, through a mix of a learning curriculum, creative approaches plus essential life skills and experiences.
+We believe that through this approach we are able to build on our pupils' cultural capital.

-Our curriculum and interventions, be that educational or therapeutic, are designed as a cohesive approach to meet the needs of all learners.
-Our daily working knowledge of the learners plays a huge part in meeting their needs.
-Through this approach we can constantly evaluate what the learners' needs are and what progress they are making.
-We have a positive focus for life/social skills and a curriculum that aims to promote the social inclusion of all Learners and prepare them for the opportunities, responsibilities, and experiences in the next phase of their life.
-From admittance at First Steps Together we believe in helping establish the skills Learners need for living.
+Our curriculum and interventions, be that educational or therapeutic, are designed as a cohesive approach to meet the needs of all pupils.
+Our daily working knowledge of the pupils plays a huge part in meeting their needs.
+Through this approach we can constantly evaluate what the pupils' needs are and what progress they are making.
+We have a positive focus for life/social skills and a curriculum that aims to promote the social inclusion of all pupils and prepare them for the opportunities, responsibilities, and experiences in the next phase of their life.
+From admittance at First Steps Together we believe in helping establish the skills pupils need for living.

-Our overarching aim is to offer a curriculum which provides Learners with:
+Our overarching aim is to offer a curriculum which provides pupils with: